Skip to content

 Table of Contents

-You may have heard of the term trade secret, but are not entirely sure what it means.
-Until 2018, there was no legal definition of a trade secret in the UK.
-Therefore, the term ‘confidential information’ described the information we now would call a trade secret.
-However, trade secrets are important to your business, as you likely have information that you do not want competitors to know.
-This article will explain what a trade secret is and how you can protect your business’ trade secrets and other commercially sensitive information.
+You may have heard of the term trade secret but are unsure what it means.
+Until 2018, the UK had no legal definition of a trade secret.
+Therefore, ‘confidential information’ describes the information we now call a trade secret.
+However, trade secrets are important to your business, as you likely have information you do not want competitors to know.
+This article will explain a trade secret and how to protect your business’ trade secrets and other commercially sensitive information.

-• likely to have commercial value (i.e. your competitors would be willing to pay for that information);
+• is likely to have commercial value (i.e. your competitors would be willing to pay for that information); and

-• kept secret, or that you have taken reasonable steps to ensure that information remains secret.
+• has been kept secret because reasonable steps have been taken to ensure the information remains secret.

 Most businesses are likely to have trade secrets.
 For example, information about how you run your business, who your customers are, and specific secret formulae or procedures used to create your products or services are all your business’ trade secrets.

-Some well-known examples of trade secrets include the exact recipe for Lea & Perrins Worcestershire Sauce, the recipe for the Scottish drink Irn Bru and the formula used to make WD-40.
+Some well-known examples of trade secrets include the exact recipe for Lea & Perrins Worcestershire Sauce, the recipe for the Scottish drink Irn Bru, and the formula for WD-40.

 What Does it Mean to “Take Reasonable Steps”?